ticarpi/newstarter_passlist/README.md

 Generate common passwords for a specific company/domain target:
 `.\newstarter_passlist.py -a companyname -a companylocation -a businesstype`

-Generate common passwords with a depth/age of 3 years:
+Generate common passwords and output to a file:
 `.\newstarter_passlist.py -o newstarter_yy.lst`

 ---